What are the different types of damaged hair?

 Use hair sunscreen

 By now we all know the importance of using SPF on your skin every day (yes, even when it’s cloudy), but what about your hair?
 As much as we love the sun for giving us that sweet, sweet vitamin D, it’s an unrequited love when it comes to our skin and hair.
 When you go out in the sun without protection on your hair, it can fade coloured hair, strip the hair of moisture and make your strands feel dull and dehydrated.
-The best way to prevent this from happening is to invest in a sunscreen that is made specifically for hair - don’t smother your hair in the thick, white stuff that you use on your body!
+The best way to prevent and keep your hair in tip-top condition, this from happening is to invest in a sunscreen that is made specifically for hair - don’t smother your hair in the thick, white stuff that you use on your body!

 Limit exposure to chlorine